thd-research/calf-rl-mobile-robot/docs/get_started.md

 ## Monitor training progress and Pick checkpoints

-To monitor the performance of each controller and pick the best checkpoint over iteration or over hyperparameters, we utilize the advance of MLFlow interface.
+We utilize the advantage of the MLFlow interface to monitor the performance of each controller and select the best checkpoint over iteration or hyperparameters.

-Open a new terminal and get into the docker container, and execute these commands:
+Open a new terminal, get into the Docker container, and execute these commands:
 ```
 cd regelum-ws/regelum_data
 mlflow ui
 ```

-Then the output on your terminal would be like:
+The output on your terminal would be like:

 ```
 [2024-09-17 09:05:16 +0200] [73632] [INFO] Starting gunicorn 20.1.0